 Expect the unexpected

 Road trips can always be affected by unexpected bad weather.
 This is not much of an issue when you are going in a car.
 But weather significantly affects travel by motorcycle since you are exposed to the elements.
 Always carry a raincoat that fits appropriately over your riding clothes.
-You should also check your gear beforehand on a rainy day to ensure that they work correctly in the rain.
+You should also check your gear beforehand on a rainy day to ensure that it works correctly in the rain.

 Start the journey with a small meal

 Overeating is not good on a road trip.
 Heavy meals get digested very slowly and can even make the rider drowsy.
 Have a light breakfast before you start, and try to eat your lunch early.
 It is also better to eat at odd hours to avoid long queues at eateries.
-You can also take some energy bars and snacks with you to help with the hunger pangs when there are no roadside eateries.
+You can also take some energy bars and snacks to help with the hunger pangs when there are no roadside eateries.

 You must stay determined and inspired throughout the journey while road-tripping on motorcycles.
 Never lose your enthusiasm or motivation, even when you skid, fall, or get a flat tire.
 Getting scared and panicky is not helpful when you are on the road.
 Always remember that you will get better with each mistake.

-Road tripping on a motorcycle is one of the most addictive journeys in the world.
+Road-tripping on a motorcycle is one of the most addictive journeys in the world.
 But, with some planning and care, you can enjoy one of your life’s most exhilarating and memorable trips on a motorcycle.